GitwithAbba/RRR-Kill-Tracker/README.md

 3. Retrieve an API key from Beowulf on the IronPoint Discord Server

 ### 📦 Installation

+  - If you do not want to download the .exe, you can simply...
 ```bash
 git clone https://github.com/yourname/BeowulfHunter.git
 cd BeowulfHunter